 Cost: ££ – £££££

 Another very popular accommodation choice in Reykjavik is renting a private apartment in the city centre.
-This is a great option for larger groups of people or those that want to save money on the high expense of eating out by cooking themselves.
+They’re one of the best places to stay in Reykjavik for larger groups of people or those that want to save money on the high expense of eating out by cooking themselves.
 Apartments are available in all areas of the city and the best places to book them are:

 As you’re renting privately from a person, make sure you check the reviews and pay attention to information such as deposits, rules, check-in times and cancellation policies.
 Generally, we found private apartments to be a little more expensive than guesthouses, but you get lots of space and a place to call home during your stay in the city.